marhthing/Whatsapp-Bot/replit.md

 - **Middleware Layer**: Complete middleware system for message capture, access filtering, loading reactions, media download, game state management
 - **Plugin Implementations**: Core commands, admin tools, games (tic-tac-toe, word guess), anti-delete, media tools with full functionality

+🚀 **MIGRATION COMPLETED** (August 18, 2025): Successfully migrated from Replit Agent to standard Replit environment.
+All components verified and operational.

-🚀 **READY FOR DEPLOYMENT**: The WhatsApp bot is fully implemented and ready for use.
+🚀 **READY FOR USE**: The WhatsApp bot is fully implemented and ready for authentication.
 All components are in place for a production-ready personal assistant bot.

 ## User Preferences